-For players who are well versed on the pieces, their values and how they move and take, and have played some games with family members or friends or taken some chess classes in the past, this class will explore the basic elements of game strategies and present students with puzzles and challenges to improve their skills.
+For players who are well versed on the game rules and have played for some time or taken some chess classes in the past, this class will continue exploring elements of game strategies and present students with more sophisticated puzzles and challenges to further improve their skills.

 For players who have been playing chess for some time, this class aims to take their strategy to a new level.
 Students work on challenging chess puzzles and problems, notation is introduced and practiced, and students are trained and encouraged to take part in chess tournaments.
 During the last 15 minutes of class, the students will learn about chess history and players to promote their general knowledge of the game.

 Benefits of chess